-In May 2017, CMS issued new guidance that provides for an alternative qualified health plan enrollment process through the FFM and would allow us and other web-based entities to enroll customers into qualified health plans and apply for advanced payment of premium tax credits through the FFM without leaving our website.
-The new process is an effort on the part of CMS to remedy certain of the aspects of the existing process that make enrolling in qualified health plans online through the FFM difficult and cumbersome and could positively impact the reduced conversion rates that we have experienced with the existing process.
-CMS has indicated that it expects to allow entities who meet the applicable requirements to enroll individuals using the new process during the upcoming open enrollment period.
+In May 2017, CMS issued new guidance that provides for an alternative qualified health plan enrollment process through the FFM that allows us to enroll consumers into qualified health plans and apply for advanced payment of premium tax credits through the FFM without leaving our website.
+The new process is an effort on the part of CMS to remedy certain of the aspects of the "double redirect" process that made enrolling in qualified health plans online through the FFM difficult and cumbersome.
+The new enrollment process could positively impact the reduced conversion rates that we have experienced with the double redirect process.
+In October 2017, we entered into an agreement with CMS that permits us to use the new qualified health plan enrollment process for 2018 coverage.
 In order to be able to utilize the new process, we must ensure that the user experience meets several regulatory requirements.
-We must also ensure that the application questions and the order they are asked on our website duplicate the questions and order on the FFM.
-We are required to enter into an agreement with CMS relating to our ability to use the process and meet numerous privacy and security requirements.
-In addition, we must engage a third-party auditor to verify that we are meeting applicable requirements, including the privacy and security requirements.
-We are in the process of working to comply with the privacy and security requirements, developing a user experience that complies with the CMS guidance and engaging a third-party auditor.
-We have a limited amount of time to come into compliance with the requirements, and may not be able to do so in time for the upcoming open enrollment period.
-If we are not able to enroll individuals and families into qualified health plans using the new process, our ability to sell qualified health plans will be harmed, which could result in a reduction of our individual and family health insurance membership and revenue.
+We must also ensure that the application questions and the order they are asked on our website duplicate the questions and order on the FFM and that we comply with numerous privacy and security requirements.
+The new enrollment process has limitations, including the inability to process certain more complex qualified health plan and subsidy eligibility applications, we are required to process those applications using the double redirect process.
+If a significant percentage of consumers who come to our platform are complex cases that must use the double redirect process, we will not realize the benefit of the new process and our conversion rate and individual and family membership and revenue may decline, Even though CMS has approved our use of the new process, if CMS later prohibits us from using the new process, our ability to sell qualified health plans will be harmed, which would result in a reduction of our individual and family health insurance membership and revenue.